 - Incident — The situation (or question) in the customer's words; what are they trying to do or what is not working.

 It is important to capture the issue in the customer's words, because this is likely that the way that other customers view it the same of similar issues.
 If the customer's description is reworded or recategorized by technical staff subsequent to the incident request being recorded, it might not be found as a match when searching knowledge base articles the next time a similar issue arises.

 - Environment — What technology does the customer have?
 Was anything in the environment changed recently?

 - Resolution — The steps required to resolve the incident or answer the question.

 - Metadata — High level categorization of the article's content aids searchability, maintenance, reporting, and other processes related to the handling of the article.

 Over time, the way that a person who reports an incident remembers and interprets non-technical information can change.
 It is important, therefore, to capture non-technical information in a knowledge base article early in the incident handling process.
-For this reason, BMC also recommends that you create the knowledge base article and register the incident request simultaneously.
+For this reason, we also recommend that you create the knowledge base article and register the incident request simultaneously.
 Even if the incident resolution is not yet known, you can start the knowledge base article and then add resolution information later.
 This ensures that known details are captured and are available to others who might be working on the same or a similar incident request.
 By always creating incident requests and knowledge base articles simultaneously, you also ensure that knowledge articles become an integral byproduct of incident registration.

 For complete information about creating knowledge base articles, see .